 James’ Place

 James’ Place saves the lives of men in suicidal crisis.
-We are a charity offering free, life-saving treatment to suicidal men in London and the North West.
+We are a charity offering free, life-saving treatment to suicidal men in London, the North East, and the North West.

 We were founded by Clare Milford Haven and Nick Wentworth-Stanley after they lost their 21-year-old son, James to suicide.
 James went looking for someone to talk to about his anxiety and suicidal thoughts but sadly didn’t find the urgent help he needed.
 We believe death by suicide is preventable and our mission is to stop men dying by suicide.